VIboy/Data-Project/codebook.md

 ## CodeBook

 This codebook describes the variables, the data, and the work performed to clean up the raw data and turn it into a tidy dataset.
+Since the information about the variables used on the feature vector are given in the 'features_info.txt' file, a lot of the information presented here are derived from that file of the Course Project.

 The raw data that was downloaded consists of a 561-feature vector with time and frequency domain variables.
 These were derived from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and t-Gyro-XYZ, and the acceleration signal that was separated into body and gravity acceleration signals: tBodyAcc-XYZ and tGravityAcc-XYZ.
 The body linear acceleration and angular velocity were then derived in time to obtain the Jerk signals: tBodyAccJerk-SYZ and tBodyGyroJerk-XYZ.
 Also computed were the following signals: tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag and tBodyGyroJerkMag.
 The time domain signals (with 't' prefix) were captured at a constant rate of 50 Hz and the frequency domain signals (with prefix 'f') were produced after a Fast Fourier Transform (FFT) was applied to some of the above signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag and fBodyGyroJerkMag signals.